Utilising common melodic patterns in sheet music

 Thirds

-Thirds are easily recognised as they are the interval between any two adjacent lines, or any two adjacent spaces.
-They are very commonly seen as arpeggios are based on thirds.
+Thirds are easily recognised as they are the interval between two adjacent lines or adjacent spaces.
+They are very commonly seen, as arpeggios are based on thirds.

 Fourths